Butterflyee/Butterflyee/README.md

  Hi, I’m @Butterflyee.
-A beginner Technical Writer, who specializes in User and API documentation.
-I’m looking to gaining experience, whilst honing my skills in techwriting.
-I look forward to collaborating on projects.
+I write and maintain documentation, and I look forward to collaborating on projects.
  How to reach me: bewajioluwawunmi@gmail.com

 <!---
 Butterflyee/Butterflyee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your cha
---->